cmsimple-xh/cmsimple-xh/README.txt

 permissions for some files, see http://www.cmsimple-xh.org/wiki/doku.php/installation

-Detailed UPDATE instructions are avaiable in the [CMSimple forum](http://www.cmsimpleforum.com/viewtopic.php?f=4&t=4868).
+Detailed UPDATE instructions are available in the [CMSimple forum](http://www.cmsimpleforum.com/viewtopic.php?f=4&t=4868).

 ===============================================